ingertb/ns3_HaLowFa_gym/README.md

 # Ns3-Gym
 [OpenAI Gym](https://gym.openai.com/) is a toolkit for reinforcement learning (RL) widely used in research.
 The network simulator [Ns–3](https://www.nsnam.org/) is the de-facto standard for academic and industry studies in the areas of networking protocols and communication technologies.
 [Ns3-Gym](https://apps.nsnam.org/app/ns3-gym/) is a framework that integrates both [OpenAI Gym](https://gym.openai.com/) and [Ns3-Gym](https://apps.nsnam.org/app/ns3-gym/) in order to encourage usage of RL in networking research.

-# Ns3-Gym installation instructions (Ubuntu 18.04.4 LTS)
+# Ns3-Gym installation instructions (Ubuntu 18.04.4 LTS and Ubuntu 20.04 LTS)
 ## 1. Prepare all dependecies:

 **Option 1:** Follow the instructions on https://www.nsnam.org/wiki/Installation